tangbc/vue-virtual-scroll-list/README.md

 ## Advantages

-* Tiny and very very easy to use.
+* Tiny and very easy to use.

 * Big data list with high performance.